 All the weighted factor scores described above are rolled into the total score which falls on a scale of 300 to 900.
-Please note: even organisations with great cybersecurity programs can still get hacked.
+Please note that even companies with great cybersecurity programs can still get hacked.

-Please also note that scoring, as described above, is a data-driven process ensuring that lower scores are always more predictive of breach than higher scores.
+Please also note that scoring, as described above, is a data-driven process that ensures that lower scores are always more predictive of breach than higher scores.
 Put simply, an "F" company has a higher likelihood of getting breached than an "A" company, which is why action should always be taken if the overall score of a company is low.